Potentiostat parameters explained

 All the above stated assumes that you have a normal distribution of noise.
 If certain noise is very dominant, for example mains frequency noise of 50 or 60 Hz, or the frequency of the noise is lower than the measurement interval, it won’t be reduced by averaging.

-Keep in mind that it is better to have less noise in the measurement, rather than reducing the noise via averaging.
+Keep in mind that it is better to have less noise in the measurement, rather than reduce the noise via averaging.

 If you want to adjust N, you need to adjust the time for collecting samples, because the sampling rate is a property of the instrument and cannot be changed.